 Jesus also said in Matthew 5:11-12, “Blessed [happy] are you when others revile you and persecute you and utter all kinds of evil against you falsely on my account.
 Rejoice and be glad, for your reward is great in heaven, for so they persecuted the prophets who were before you.”

-Finally, you might also like to check out this radio interview with Isabella, to hear her share firsthand what happened and about what God has been teaching her.
+In a radio interview, Isabella shared firsthand what happened and what God has been teaching her.
 She says this, and I think it’s right on:

 “In today’s culture, it’s often easy to...strive for political correctness.
 It’s easy to follow what everyone else is doing...
 But at the end of the day, it’s a decision you have to make between following God and holding fast to His truth, and really wrestling with what you see in Scripture and with what He convicts you to be the truth, or following the world and compromising your principles.”